alexgo-io/alexlab-doc/docs/whitepapers/whitepaper-2-automated-market-making-of-the-collateral-rebalancing-pooltitled.md

-# 📃 Whitepaper: Automated Market Making of the Collateral Rebalancing Pooltitled
+# 📃 Whitepaper: Automated Market Making of the Collateral Rebalancing Pool